autonity/docs.autonity.org/networks/testnet-bakerloo/index.md

 ---
 title: "Bakerloo Testnet"
 description: >
- The _stable_ public Testnet running the stable version of the Autonity protocol
+ Public Autonity Testnet running the stable version of the Autonity protocol
 draft: false
 ---

 Bakerloo is a general purpose public Testnet providing a stable testing environment for those developing a project on top of Autonity.

-Bakerloo is for participants interested in:

-- Operating node infrastructure.
-- Developing and deploying dApp use cases.
+Bakerloo provides a reliable test network for community developers, node operators, and infrastructure providers to:

+- test their tooling, software and operational practices
+- work in a safe sandbox environment to build, test, and debug before deployment to mainnet without transaction cost
+- innovate new protocols, ideas, and projects.

 ## Bakerloo Testnet details